Danielle Arbid

 Her documentaries and other filmed essays have been given an excellent reception and won dozens of awards including the Gold Leopard for Conversations de Salon at the Locarno Festival and the Silver Leopard also at the Locarno Festival for video for Seule avec la Guerre in 2001 and 2004 respectively, as well as the Albert Londres Prize, and the Villa Medici Hors les murs Award for Aux Frontières.

-Danielle Arbid is representing Lebanon at the 2022 Edition of the 59th Venice Biennale. - The Lebanese pavillion has been nominated as one of the "Top 15 Pavillon not-to-be-missed" by the Financial Times, Le Monde, the Art Newspaper and the Quotidien de l'Art.
+Danielle Arbid is representing Lebanon at the 2022 Edition of the 59th Venice Biennale. - The Lebanese pavilion has been nominated as one of the "Top 15 Pavilions not-to-be-missed" by the Financial Times, Le Monde, the Art Newspaper and the Quotidien de l'Art.

 Early life and education

 Danielle Arbid left Lebanon at the height of the civil war in 1987, at the age of 17, to study literature at the Sorbonne University in Paris, France.
 She also studied journalism.